 Sadly, they lost an infant son on Oct.
-13, 1916, born prematurely at 7½ months, and living only for four hours, never gaining strength.
-They also tragically lost sons Howard and Charles in coal mine accidents in 1928 and 1936, respectively.
+13, 1916, born prematurely at 7½ months, living only for four hours and never gaining strength.
+They also tragically lost adult sons Howard and Charles in coal mine accidents in 1928 and 1936, respectively.

 George injured his left foot in April 1944 and an infection of gangrene set in.
 With the deadly illness, added to hardening of the arteries, he was taken for treatment to Connellsville State Hospital, where he remained for five weeks.
 He passed at the age of 76 away the day after D-Day -- June 7, 1944, and a little more than one week after the death of his cousin, George S. Rowan.
 His obituary was published in the Connellsville Daily Courier.